 Beyond Oikos: outdoor spaces, daily life and sociality in Neolithic Greece

-The goal of BONDS is to explore aspects of daily practices and – that were performed at the open-airoutdoor spaces during the Neolithic period.
-The project will focus on northern Greece, including Thessaly and Macedonia, where a dense concentration of Neolithic sites provides a rich data set for examination.
+The goal of BONDS is to explore aspects of daily practices and – that were performed at the open-air outdoor spaces during the Neolithic period.
+The project focuses on northern Greece, including Thessaly and Macedonia, where a dense concentration of Neolithic sites provides a rich data set for examination.
 Unpublished data from four case study sites are selected: Kleitos 1, Makriyalos, Makri and Imvrou Pigadi.
+BONDS integrates published and unpublished data, approaching the various local and regional scale histories, in order to develop a novel and varied overarching synthesis of social lifeways in Neolithic northern Greece.

-BONDS research project is accomplished due to the fine collaboration with the Ephorates of Antiquities of Phiotida & Evritania, Kozani, Pieria and Evros.
+BONDS research project is implemented due to the fine collaboration with the Ephorates of Antiquities of Phiotida & Evritania, Kozani, Pieria and Evros.